Postdoctoral Research Associate

 Salary and Appointment:

-This 12-month appointment has a preferred start date of July 16, 2022 (or sooner), and is renewed on an annual basis.
+This 12-month appointment has a preferred start date of March 16, 2024 (or sooner) and is renewed on an annual basis.

 The salary is competitive and commensurate with experience and relevant research.